arifein/pythonHgBenchmark/README.md

 Mercury Benchmarking Script

-This directory contains a set of python scripts used to benchmark used to benchmark new and updated versions of the GEOS-Chem mercury model.
-The primary script used is a Jupyter Notebook named Mercury Benchmark; this will call all other necessary routines.
+This directory contains a set of python scripts used to benchmark new and updated versions of the GEOS-Chem mercury model.
+In order to run the model a Jupyter Notebook named Mercury Benchmark is used; this will call all other necessary routines.

 Also included are various data to which the model versions are compared found in the folder data.